digiaonline/graphql-php/README.md

 #### Schema definition

 Most of the existing GraphQL implementations encourages the developer to create the schema programmatically.
-However, GraphQL has an experimental featured which lets you define your schema using its Schema Definition Language (SDL).
+However, GraphQL has an experimental feature which lets you define your schema using its Schema Definition Language (SDL).
 We think that this is the natural way to define the schema, so we built our type system around this idea.
 This approach will also allow developers to define the schema in formats native to different ecosystems, such as PHP array, YAML and even XML.